angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 prior through discard) or, specifically in the Doomsday mirror, after they have resolved a Doomsday.
 You will need to be wary of trying to do this.
-Cards like Veil of Summer and :card[Leyline of Sanctity] can prevent you targeting the opponent and effects that shuffle decks like fetch lands or Surgical Extraction can be used to remove potential advantage from using Predict.
+Cards like Veil of Summer and :card[Leyline of Sanctity] can prevent you targeting the opponent and effects that shuffle decks like fetchlands or Surgical Extraction can be used to remove potential advantage from using Predict.

 ### Looting with Ideas Unbound